-- Document the actions you take to implement your manure management plan. - Include information such as soil and manure lab analyses, and manure and fertilizer spreading details by field, crops grown, and yield by field. - If composting manure, document the amount of manure, the temperature of the pile, and the date it was turned or aerated. moisture added, rainfall, or anything unusual that occurs. - If applying manure, document the date, time, air temperature, number of loads, acres covered, and wind direction. - If temporarily stockpiling, record the amount stockpiled for each respective month. - If manure is being picked up by someone off the farm, document the date and amount transported off the farm.
-For example, if you have a neighbor that comes to your farm to get horse manure for their roses, document the date, volume removed, and the person who removed it.
+- Document the actions you take to implement your manure management plan. - Include information such as soil and manure lab analyses, and manure and fertilizer spreading details by field, crops grown, and yield by field. - If composting manure, document the amount of manure, the temperature of the pile, and the date it was turned or aerated, moisture added, rainfall, or anything unusual that occurs. - If applying manure, document the date, time, air temperature, number of loads, acres covered, and wind direction. - If temporarily stockpiling, record the amount stockpiled for each respective month. - If manure is being picked up by someone off the farm, document the date and amount transported off the farm.